DavisPL-Teaching/189c-hw2/README.md

 ## Getting started

+**Reminder:**
+This assignment will be submitted through GitHub classroom.
-To start the assignment, clone your repository.
+To "submit" the assignment, push your changes to your repository.
-Reminder: you will submit the assignment by committing and pushing your code.
 Please see [this Piazza post](https://piazza.com/class/lt90i40zrot3ue/post/48) for further instructions.

 You will also need Z3 installed, which you should